Bravewave/CATERupload/README.md

 Deals with all command line interfacing, using [ShellJS](https://www.npmjs.com/package/shelljs).
 The user's video must first be processed by FFMPEG, then by CATER.

 ### drive.js
-Deals with Google Drive authentication and uploading.
+Deals with Google Drive authentication and uploading using [googleapis](https://www.npmjs.com/package/googleapis).
 This requires a JWT (JSON Web Token) auth file - see below for details.

 ### mail.js
 Deals with sending the confirmation email using [nodemailer](https://www.nodemailer.com/).
 This requires the generation of an App Password for the sender's Google Account - see below for details.